GPUOpen-LibrariesAndSDKs/V-EZ/README.md

 # V-EZ

 V-EZ is a cross-platform (Windows and Linux) wrapper intended to alleviate the inherent complexity and application responsibility of using the Vulkan API.
 V-EZ attempts to bridge the gap between traditional graphics APIs and Vulkan by providing similar semantics to Vulkan while lowering the barrier to entry and providing an easier to use API.
+Source code for V-EZ is available upon request.

 <img src="https://github.com/GPUOpen-LibrariesAndSDKs/V-EZ/blob/master/Docs/img/VulkanAPI.PNG" />